 How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?

-The Index was re-balanced periodically and removed stocks based on sustainability exclusionary criteria, including, but not limited to:
+The Index is designed to meet and exceed the minimum standards of the EU Paris Aligned Benchmarks regulation.
+The Index is re-balanced periodically and removes stocks based on sustainability exclusionary criteria, including, but not limited to: